syahrurccc/syahrurccc/README.md

 # Hi there! 👋

 I’m **Syahrur**, a Civil Engineering graduate turned backend developer with strong analytical and problem-solving skills.
 Experienced in building scalable web applications using **Python, JavaScript, and TypeScript**, with solid understanding of **OOP and API design.** Proficient in both **SQL (PostgreSQL, MySQL)** and **NoSQL (MongoDB)** databases, and familiar with **containerization, cloud platforms (AWS), and modern development workflows**.
-Currently expanding expertise in **Go, Linux, and DevOps** tools like **Docker** and **CI/CD** to deliver efficient, cloud-ready backend systems.
+Currently expanding expertise in **Java, Go, Linux, and DevOps** tools like **Docker** and **CI/CD** to deliver efficient, cloud-ready backend systems.
 Highly adaptable, collaborative, and eager to contribute to innovative projects that integrate performance, reliability, and clean architecture.

 ## 🧠 Tech Stacks
 ### Languages